elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 7
 ```

-`String.length/1` counts characters, but `byte_size/1` reveals the number of underlying raw bytes needed to store the string when using UTF-8 encoding.
+`String.length/1` counts graphemes, but `byte_size/1` reveals the number of underlying raw bytes needed to store the string when using UTF-8 encoding.
 UTF-8 requires one byte to represent the characters `h`, `e`, and `o`, but two bytes to represent `ł`.
-Some of the genius of UTF-8 is how it reserves certain bits to declare how many bytes are needed to represent a code point.

 > Note: if you are running on Windows, there is a chance your terminal does not use UTF-8 by default.
 You can change the encoding of your current session by running `chcp 65001` before entering `iex` (`iex.bat`).